Paris Mountain Press

 “Our biologies are too similar.”

 Howe sighed.
 “Think about the possibilities of how we will interact with them at the bacterial and viral level.
 We could pick up a bug from them that would make the Black Death look like a walk in the park.
 I suppose the obverse is also true.”

 The color drained from Staumpitz's face.
 “Hal, give me a link to the shuttle.”

-"I'm declaring a Class 1 Quarantine.
-It's precautionary, but our biologicals are too similar with them.
-So you will need to follow procedures."
+“I'm declaring a Class 1 Quarantine.
+It's precautionary, but our biologicals are too similar to theirs.
+So you will need to follow procedures.”